 wildcards also tend not to benefit from the AHI.
 For workloads

 where the adaptive hash index is not needed, turning it off

-difficult to predict in advance whether this feature is
+to predict in advance whether this feature is appropriate for a

-appropriate for a particular system, consider running benchmarks
+particular system, consider running benchmarks with it both

 The hash index is always built based on an existing